 One of my favorite ways to enjoy guacamole is on or in an omelette (which is also keeping it low carb).
 My family loves to slip guacamole in tacos and burritos and will top homemade quesadillas with a heaping tablespoon.

-Low carb and keto options to enjoy with guacamole are crispy pork rinds or this recipe for Low Carb Tortilla Chips.
+Low carb and keto options to enjoy with guacamole are crispy pork rinds or if you are not keto, try these Air Fryer Tortilla Chips.

 - In a large mixing bowl, roughly mash the avocado and stir in the lime juice.
 Set aside.